 Through Outreach & Engagement, JMU permits students who are not seeking a degree to enroll and register for up to 11 hours of course credit during each session as non-degree students.
 Although the courses taken carry university credit, they do not fulfill degree requirements.
 Taking a course as a non-degree student does not constitute admission to a program or imply later applicability of these courses toward a program.
 If such students subsequently seek admission to work toward a degree, courses taken in non-degree status will be evaluated to determine their applicability to the degree being sought.

 Nondegree students must submit the application form, including information about residency, and a nonrefundable $20 fee for each semester of attendance 10 days prior to the day they seek to register to Outreach & Engagement.
 (Certificate Program students pay a $45 application fee, and do not need to apply in subsequent semesters.)
 Information from these forms must be entered into the student information system before the student will be able to register for classes.

 Payment of the nonrefundable fee does not constitute acceptance to the university or guarantee courses can be obtained through registration.

 An individual who has been academically dismissed from another institution or denied regular admission to JMU shall be required to wait for a period of at least one calendar year for admission as a non-degree student.

-Undergraduate students may enroll at JMU as adult non-degree seeking students and register to take up to 11 semester hours per semester for college credit without qualifying credentials if they meet all of the following conditions:
+Undergraduate students may enroll at JMU as adult non-degree seeking students and register to take up to 11 semester hours per semester for college credit.
+Departmental permission may be required for some courses.

 Adult non-degree seeking students desiring to become regular degree-seeking students should contact the Office of Admission for advising.
 It is important to note that taking courses as a non-degree student does not constitute admission to a program, imply later applicability of these courses toward a program, or imply preferential regular admissions consideration.
 Returning adult students interested in earning a bachelors degree should contact the Adult Degree Program at 540-568-6824.